Black Male Leadership Academy

 PROGRAM DETAILS

 Students selected for the Black Male Leadership Academy will include 15 rising high school sophomores and 15 rising high school juniors.
 The BMLA has two components: the Summer Institute and Second Saturdays.
-The Summer Institute provides a week-long experience from July to August, for 30 African American males to live on Roosevelt’s downtown Chicago Campus.
+The Summer Institute provides a week-long experience between June and August (please refer to the application for the dates of the current program for 2024), for 30 African American males to live on Roosevelt’s downtown Chicago Campus.
 Second Saturdays will provide graduates of the Summer Institute with a wide range of college-readiness experiences.

 BMLA group of Students